Infern0-3/Infern0-3/README.md

 - 👋 Hi, I’m @Infern0-3
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning bug hunting
 - 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me ...

 <!---
 Infern0-3/Infern0-3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.